 General audio performance may not be exceedingly better than previous iterations.
 Still this is a worthy successor to the accomplished X-Fi series of soundcards.
 Plus the refinements to the software suite and low end price tag, coupled with the continued richness in sound and audio clarity make this a no brainer.
 At approx $100 (some retailers), the Creative Sound Blaster Z soundcard is a formidable upgrade to virtually any onboard sound solution.

-I recommend the Creative Sound Blaster Z for anyone looking to enhance their systems audio in all forms, beyond the capabilities of their onboard sound.
+Bottom Line: I recommend the Creative Sound Blaster Z for anyone looking to enhance their systems audio in all forms, beyond the capabilities of their onboard sound.

 - Incredible enhancement over onboard audio in games, music and movies